Melrose RFC: Youth rugby

-There is an under 18s team called Melrose Wasps, formerly coached by the famous Jim Telfer and now by Jerry Brett and Nick Alston.
-This XV plays some of the very best XV's from clubs and schools in Scotland, as well as touring overseas (Monaco 2018).
+There is an under 18s team called Melrose Wasps, formerly coached by the Jim Telfer and now by Jerry Brett and Nick Alston.
+This XV plays XV's from clubs and schools in Scotland, as well as touring overseas (Monaco 2018).

 Melrose rugby club also have an under-16, under-15, S2, S1, and then all primary ages groups however only start playing matches at Primary 4.
 The girls section - called the Queen Bees - involves girls from P4-P7.

-There is Avery strong partnership with catchment school Earlston HS.
+There is a partnership with catchment school Earlston HS.